Jimbolia: Demographics

-Jimbolia had a population of 10,808 inhabitants at the 2011 census, down 3% from the 2002 census.
-Most inhabitants are Romanians (72.69%), larger minorities being represented by Hungarians (10.82%), Roma (5.51%) and Germans (2.87%).
-For 7.29% of the population, ethnicity is unknown.
-By religion, most inhabitants are Orthodox (62.57%), but there are also minorities of Roman Catholics (22.98%) and Pentecostals (4.03%).
-For 7.39% of the population, religious affiliation is unknown.
+Jimbolia had a population of 10,179 inhabitants at the 2021 census, down 5.82% from the 2011 census.
+Most inhabitants are Romanians (71.53%), larger minorities being represented by Roma (6.1%), Hungarians (6.08%) and Germans (1.48%).
+For 14.33% of the population, ethnicity is unknown.
+By religion, most inhabitants are Orthodox (61.2%), but there are also minorities of Roman Catholics (16.94%) and Pentecostals (4.01%).
+For 14.87% of the population, religious affiliation is unknown.

+Politics and administration

+The town of Jimbolia is administered by a mayor and a local council composed of 17 councilors.
+The mayor, Darius-Adrian Postelnicu, from the National Liberal Party, has been in office since 2012.
+As from the 2024 local elections, the local council has the following composition by political parties:

 Culture

 In recent years, the town is experiencing a cultural revival, benefiting from very active cultural institutions: the House of Culture, six museums, a literary café and a town library.

 The most prestigious of them is the Romanian-German Cultural Foundation founded by Romanian poet Petre Stoica, with numerous national and international awards.
-With the main purpose of reconstituting the Romanian and German cultural and spiritual life in Banat, the foundation has in its inventory a library of 16,000 volumes in Romanian and German, some with great bibliophilic value, a collection of numismatics, philately, stamps and bookplates, important manuscripts from Romanian and German writers, paintings, engravings and museum household objects.
+With the main purpose of reconstituting the Romanian and German cultural and spiritual life in Banat, the foundation has in its inventory a library of 16,000 volumes in Romanian and German, some with great bibliophilic value, a collection of numismatics, philately, stamps and bookplates, important manuscripts from Romanian and German writers, paintings, engravings, and museum household objects.